-When a computer becomes infected with Ransomware, many people’s first instinct is to panic!
-Much like if a child was kidnapped, the parents can be too emotional to handle the situation properly.
-Once you step back and breathe for a minute, you can have a clear picture of what your options are.
+When a computer becomes infected with Ransomware, many people’s first instinct is to panic.
+Much like if a child was kidnapped, the parents are too emotional to handle the situation properly.
+Once you step back and breathe for a minute, you can get a clear picture of what your options are.

 Despite what the scary message on the computer might be telling you, there are a few different options from which you can choose.

 Pay the Ransom

 The first and most obvious choice is to pay the ransom.
 If you are considering this route, however, there are a few things you should know.

 A recent study showed that even if you do pay the ransom, chances are not very high that you will receive your data intact.
 According to the report, only half of the businesses who chose to pay the ransom are actually able to obtain control of their data again.
 That number is staggering and doesn’t put a lot of confidence in the restoration of data, even when the ransom has been paid.